Hidden Markov Models

 Then I realized that this was in fact not necessary, but we instead could

-simply store the state at step
+simply store the state

 and the probability of the previous